Enforcement Overview

 The property owners association (POA) is responsible for establishing rules, regulations, and policies that benefit the community by providing a structure for enforcing the Covenants, Conditions, & Restrictions (CCRs) and Bylaws ,as well as protecting the investment of all owners.
 These include things such as:

-- Payment of regular assessment ("dues") and special assessments
+• Payment of regular assessment ("dues") and special assessments

-- Home and property maintenance requirements
+• Home and property maintenance requirements

-- Lawn and landscaping standards
+• Lawn and landscaping standards

 Every property owner becomes a member of the Association when they buy their home.
 Buyers are informed of the requirement to pay the annual assessment (dues) and are given access to documents detailing association rules and financial status.
 All owners agree to abide by these as part of their home purchase.

 The goal is always voluntary compliance.
 In the Stoneridge community, when a violation is noted, it is almost always resolved quickly without any fines imposed.
 Communication is key.
+If you cannot comply with a requirement or receive a violation notice, contact CSA Management, Inc. immediately to work towards a solution.

 Late or Non-Payment of Assessments

-- As of 2023, the amount is $240 per year
+• As of January 1, 2024, the amount is $300. per year

 A Special Assessment is a one-time fee shared among all owners to pay for an unexpected POA expense that the normal budget and financial reserves cannot cover.